Scattering Spectra Models for Physics: Numerical Results

 In the fourth row, we present sample fields modeled with the scattering spectra $\overline{S}$ with $\mathrm{dim}\,P\bar S$ = 11\,705 for J=7 and R=8.
 A visual check reveals its ability to restore coherent spatial structures including clumps, filaments, curvy structures, etc. The low-order nature and numerical stability of $\overline{S}$ also significantly fasten the sampling compared to the high-order moments $\bar{M}$ (200 vs. 800 steps to converge).
 The last row shows sample fields modeled by a much smaller set $P\overline{S}$, which has $\mathrm{dim}\,P\bar S$ = 204, 364, 489, 615, 304 coefficients for fields A--E, respectively.
 This model is $\sim 10^2$ times smaller, while generating samples visually indistinguishable from the full set model with $\Phi(x)=\overline{S}(x)$.
 In addition, the ratio between the dimensionality of the field $\mathrm{dim}\,x = L^d$ (the number of pixels) and the model $\mathrm{dim}\,\Phi$ is more than 100.
+For interested readers, we also present the improvement of modeling from using power spectrum alone to the full scattering spectra in supplementary material~F.